MatAtBread/nodent/README.md

 nodent.asyncify
 ---------------
-This helper function wraps "normal" Node asynchronous functions (i.e. those whose final paramter is of the form `function(err,data)`) to make them usuable with 'await'.
+This helper function wraps "normal" Node asynchronous functions (i.e. those whose final paramter is of the form `function(err,data)`) to make them usuable with `await`.
 For example, to asyncify the standard Node module 'fs':

 	// Require 'fs'
 	var fs = require('fs') ;